mattkaar/aia-web/docs/syllabus.md

     -   A second appendix must include the quiz questions and answers included in the scripts.

-4.  **Peer Review:** To enhance the quality of the final products and to promote collaboration, group project peer reviews will be conducted.
+4.  **Review:** To enhance the quality of the final products and to promote collaboration, group project peer reviews will be conducted.
 On **Week 10** of the course, teams will be assigned to test-drive another team's lab and make comments on their documentation, structure, and overall quality.
 Peer feedback should be compiled into one document no more than 3 pages long.
 The review document must be sent to the owning team and posted to the group site on Canvas.
 This must be completed by the start of class on **Week 11**.
 This will give the owning team time to consider these comments and incorporate any suggestions/changes into their final project submission.

 5.  **Present:** All teams will be given **25-30 minutes** during the last 3 weeks of the course to present their project to the rest of the class.
 The teams must first present an overview of their lab (3-4 slides) that introduce the topic, learning objectives, and key takeaways.
 The teams must then interactively walk the class through the steps of their lab within TopoMojo as part of a **live** demonstration.
 Finally, students in AIA must complete each week's presented projects **as homework** before class starts the following week.
 Class attendance is **mandatory** during the group project presentations.